Last updated: November 2025

 Things to Do:

 Why it’s great: Napili Bay is a quiet, scenic spot with excellent snorkeling.
-It’s ideal for travelers looking to avoid crowds without sacrificing beauty that definies Maui Hawaii Beaches.
+It’s ideal for travelers looking to avoid crowds without sacrificing the beauty that defines Maui, Hawaii Beaches.

 South Maui’s Sun-Drenched Shores